David-Bosnic/go-home-tui/README.md

 Using the power of Go and [Bubble Tea](https://github.com/charmbracelet/bubbletea) we have in our hands a simple way to check up on, lightly edit, and delete events all within the wonderful world of the terminal.

+## Note

+go-home is starting to solidify, but again is still needs polish.

 ## Setup

 0. clone the repo, build, then run it once to populate config files